ricecake/plywood/README.md

 ======

-Once you get this far you'll be able to start pulling data out of windex.
+Once you get this far you'll be able to start pulling data out of plywood.
 The structure is basically as such:

 {"name":"asdf","id":"/asdf","children":
   [{"name":"test1","id":"/asdf/test1","data":